MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

 sink()
 idaClose(con)
 ```
-- On clicking submit, it draws the scatter plot under ‘Plots’ tabs.
+- On clicking **Submit**, it draws the scatter plot under ‘Plots’ tabs.
 See ‘Console Output’ to check for any errors.

   ![Adapter Response Time]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/adapter-response-time.png)